Technology Bank for Least Developed Countries

-In order to expedite the process the Secretary General has appointed the members of the Governing Council of the Technology Bank, which is foreseen to be the governing body of the Technology Bank once formally established by the General Assembly.
-In the period leading up to the formal establishment the members of the Governing Council will provide support to the Secretary General in undertaking the necessary steps towards the operationalization of the Technology Bank and in particular formulate principles and policies governing the activities and operations of the technology bank, including preparing its Charter for consideration and adoption by the General Assembly.
+In order to expedite the process, the Secretary General has appointed the members of the Governing Council of the Technology Bank.
+In the period leading up to the formal establishment of the new institution, the Governing Council provides support to the Secretary General towards the operationalization of the Technology Bank by 2017.

 For more information click here